 Belle Glade Child Injury Lawyer

 If your child has been hurt due to a doctor’s negligence, an auto accident, a defective product, or another preventable incident, you may be eligible to file a claim for compensation on the child’s behalf.
 A Belle Glade child injury lawyer could help you hold the reckless and negligent party accountable for their actions.
-The first step that the personal injury attorneys at Domnick Cunningham & Whalen could take is investigating the incident and then explaining the financial recovery that may be possible.
+The first step that the personal injury attorneys at Domnick Cunningham & Yaffa could take is investigating the incident and then explaining the financial recovery that may be possible.

 Liability for Child Accident Injuries